joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6467321/2025/07/08/stephen-carruthers-blagger-champions-league-final/

 **Fluminense 0 Chelsea 2: Two Joao Pedro wondergoals seal final spot, but should Brazilians have had a penalty?**\
-`Chelsea will play PSG or Real Madrid in the Club World Cup final after beating Fluminense at MetLife Stadium.`\
+`Chelsea will play PSG or Real Madrid in the Club World Cup final after beating Fluminense at MetLife Stadium`\
 https://nytimes.com/athletic/6477515/2025/07/08/chelsea-fluminense-neto-club-world-cup/

 **Dueling U.S. Efforts Botched a Deal to Swap Venezuelans Held in El Salvador for Americans**\